 Whether someone has just quit their job, been fired from their job, or survived a large company layoff, the word “recession” can trigger anxiety.
 Being out of work – and money – can be stressful.
 And, while not always as obvious, a high level of stress can also be experienced by the “lucky” employees, who survive large company layoffs.
 These employees are often left to take on the work of their recently fired peers.
 And, concurrent to this additional work, they are also left to worry if their jobs will be next – which does not make for a trusting or healthy work environment.

 Recessions can definitely take a toll on people – financially, physically and emotionally.
 With this, it becomes important that people consider shoring up more than just their finances, in order to weather a period of recession.
 Shoring up ones physical and emotional reserves might be equally – if not more – important.
 With that said, listed below are ten tips, from the CMHA, for supporting good mental health.
 However, it is important to note that, more often than not, “poor and unequal living conditions are the consequence of poor social policies and programmes, unfair economic arrangements, and bad politics”.
-With this, please note that the following list provides solutions that people can implement in their personal lives, but it does not provide solutions to address the systemic issues that creates or exacerbates these conditions/ the need for this list*.
+With this in mind, please note that the following list provides solutions that people can implement in their personal lives, but it does not provide solutions to address the systemic issues that creates or exacerbates these conditions/ the need for this list*.

 10 TIPS FOR SUPPORTING GOOD MENTAL HEALTH*